Bubba Thompson: Cincinnati Reds

 On October 26, 2023, Thompson was claimed off waivers by the Cincinnati Reds, who designated him for assignment on December 28.
 He was then claimed by the New York Yankees on January 4, 2024 designated for assignment on January 19, and claimed by the Minnesota Twins on January 24.
 Thompson was designated for assignment by the Twins on February 7 following multiple waiver claims, and was then claimed again by the Reds on February 13.
 Thompson was optioned to the Triple–A Louisville Bats to begin the 2024 season.
 On March 27, Thompson was recalled from Louisville.
 He played in 17 games for Cincinnati, but went 2–for–18 (.111) with no home runs or RBI.
 On May 23, Thompson was designated for assignment by the Reds.
 He cleared waivers and was sent outright to the Double–A Chattanooga Lookouts on May 25.
 Thompson elected free agency following the season on November 4.

 Football career

 On January 12, 2025, Thompson announced that he was retiring from baseball and was enrolling in college at the University of South Alabama where he was going to attempt to make the football team as a walk-on.

+On January 14, 2026, Thompson transferred to West Florida.